RiffleSystems/riffle-website/src/pages/essays/prelude.md

 ### Building a complex app

 So far we've shown a very simple example, but how does this approach actually scale up to a more complex app?
-To answer this question, we've been using a version of Riffle to build a full-featured music manager application called MyTunes.
+To answer this question, we've been using a version of Riffle to build a full-featured music manager application called MyTunes, which has richer UI for playlists, albums, artists, current play state, and more.

 ![](/public/assets/blog/prelude/mytunes.png)